Rkid0001/odin-recipes/README.md

 This is a project to create a mini html website based on recipes using the Odin Project curriculum

-This website will demonstrate extensive knowledge of html and nothing more
+This website will demonstrate extensive knowledge of html and css